ibm-cloud-docs/cloud-infrastructure/ntp-service-overview.md

 {:note: .note}
 {:external: target="_blank" .external}

-# IBM Cloud NTP service overview
+# Synchronizing app time to the IBM Cloud NTP service
 {: #ntp-service-overview}

 {{site.data.keyword.cloud}} hosts are synchronized to internal IBM Network Time Protocol (NTP) servers that take their time from Stratum 1 devices, with GNSS appliances that are owned by IBM connected to them.